-In the above example, the ROI is calculated as follows: The value of total benefits of the conservation tillage extension program = \$250,000 The total cost of the conservation tillage Extension program = \$25,000 The value of net benefits of the Extension program = \$(250,000-25,000) = \$225,000 Return-On-Investment = (Net Benefits/Total Cost) 100 = (225,000/25,000)100 = 900% The ROL 000% means that every \$100 invested as a program generates \$900 of net benefits.
+In the above example, the ROI is calculated as follows: The value of total benefits of the conservation tillage extension program = \$250,000 The total cost of the conservation tillage Extension program = \$25,000 The value of net benefits of the Extension program = \$(250,000-25,000) = \$225,000 Return-On-Investment = (Net Benefits/Total Cost) 100 = (225,000/25,000)100 = 900% The POL 000% means that every \$100 invested as follows:

-The ROI =900% means that every \$100 invested or spent in this Extension program
+The ROI =900% means that every \$100 invested or spent in this Extension program generates \$900 of net benefits.

-Benefit-Cost ratio and return-on-investment values help communicate the value of Extension programs to society and key stakeholders.
+Benefit-Cost ratio and return-on-investment values are helpful in communicating the value of Extension programs to society and key stakeholders.
 The ROI value is more powerful than the benefit-cost ratio because the ROI value shows the net return for a \$100 investment.
 It implies the economic power of the Extension program in multiplying the initial investment.
 This example shows that the conservation tillage Extension program can multiply the initial investment nine times.

-By comparing ROI values, or benefit-cost values of different Extension programs, you can separate cost-effective Extension programs from ineffective programs.
+By comparing ROI values, or benefit-cost values of different Extension programs, you can separate cost-effective Extension programs from cost-ineffective programs.

-Is Cost Benefit Analysis Possible in Extension?
+Is Cost-Benefit Analysis Possible in Extension?

-The answer is yes, you can conduct cost benefit analysis in Extension.
-The cost benefit analysis demands an excessive amount of planning, record keeping, and transforming data into monetary values.
-Cost benefit analysis may be difficult to conduct with some of your programs due to lack of data such as monetary values of social or environmental impacts.
-Therefore, it is advisable to start cost effective analysis with comprehensive Extension programs and gradually expand it to other programs.
+The answer is yes, you can conduct cost-benefit analysis in Extension.
+The cost-benefit analysis demands an excessive amount of planning, record keeping, and transforming data into monetary values.
+Cost-benefit analysis may be difficult to conduct with some of your programs due to a lack of data such as monetary values of social or environmental impacts.
+Therefore, it is advisable to start cost benefit analysis with comprehensive Extension programs and gradually expand it to other programs.

-How to Conduct a Cost Benefit Analysis
+How to Conduct a Cost-Benefit Analysis

-Careful planning and systematic data collection are essential steps in cost benefit analysis.
-The following are guidelines for planning a cost benefit analysis.
+Careful planning and systematic data collection are essential steps in cost-benefit analysis.
+The following are guidelines for planning to conduct the cost-benefit analysis of an Extension program.